viperdavethesnake/bellasreef-v2/readme.md

 **📋 See `services.yaml` for detailed service documentation and dependencies.**

+Each service has its own dependencies defined in its `requirements.txt` file.
+The dependencies for the main service are in `core/requirements.txt`.

 ## 🚀 Full System Quick Start

 ### ⚠️ IMPORTANT: Database Initialization Required